haberdashPI/Weber.jl/docs/src/start.md

      cursor so it is next to the little icon of a page.
 Lastly, once the experiment starts up, you may have to use alt-tab (on Window) or command-tab (on Mac) to switch away from, and then switch back to the experiment.
-Unforunately without doing this, Juno may capture input instead of the experiment.
-These unforutunate interface problems will eventually be fixed in a future version of Weber.
+Unfortunately without doing this, Juno may capture input instead of the experiment.
+These unfortunate interface problems will eventually be fixed in a future version of Weber.

 # Read Experiment Parameters